CHTC/chtc-website-source/hpc-overview-el7.md

 Below is a list of policies that apply to all HPC users.

-**1. Do Not Run Programs On The Head Nodes**
+**1. Do Not Run Programs On The Login Nodes**
-When you connect to the HPC, you are logging into a head node.
-The HPC head nodes have limited computing resources that a occupied with running Slurm and managing job submission.
+When you connect to the HPC, you are connected to a login node.
+The HPC login nodes have limited computing resources that are occupied with running Slurm and managing job submission.

-User should only run basic commands (like `tar`, `cp`, `mkdir`) on the head nodes.
+Users should only run basic commands (like `tar`, `cp`, `mkdir`) on the login nodes.
 The exectution of scripts, including cron, software, and other data processing and manipulation tasks is prohibited (and could VERY likely crash the head node).